Administrative and Traditional division

 The legend says that the first Tibetans appeared in the Gangpo Ri caves near Tsedang, from the union of an ogress and the monkey – the emanation of the Bodhisattva of Compassion (Avalokiteshvara).

-Tibetans believe that Buddhist scriptures fell on the roof of Yumbulakhang – the old fortress later converted into monastery approximately in the 5th century.
+Tibetans believe that Buddhist scriptures fell on the roof of Yumbulakhang – the old fortress later converted into a monastery approximately in the 5th century.
 By the 6th century, the first kings settled in Yarlung valley and united tribes living all across Tibetan plateau.
 Later king Songtsen Gampo made an alliance with China and Nepal through marriage.
 At the same time, he initiated translation of Buddhist scriptures and received several very important Buddhist artifacts.
 More about it in our post about Jokhang Temple»

 Four Sects of Tibetan Buddhism